ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step02.md

 You are now ready to push this branch to `origin` and submit it for peer review via a "pull request".

-For the purpose of this training, we will just merge into master and push that:
+For the purpose of this training, we will just merge into master and push:

 1. `git checkout master`
 1. `git merge feature/integrateIonicPro`
 1. `get push`
 1. `git branch -d feature/integrateIonicPro`

-## Test Ionic Pro Deploy
+## Try Ionic Pro Deploy

 Currently, the about page does not show anything.
 Use that fact to test your deploy by modifying the `about.html` file as such: